-Now is a great time of year to pay a little attention to some of the small, but vitally important, creatures that live all around us, but that we often take for granted – our bumblebees.
+Now is a great time of year to pay attention to our bumblebees – those small but vitally important creatures that live all around us.

 With bees in decline, it's important we take the opportunity to learn more about these special pollinators.

 At this time of year the queen bumblebees have just come out of hibernation – huge, furry zeppelins of the insect world.
 If you have bee-friendly flowers in your garden you will see them hungrily feeding, for they haven’t had a meal for seven months.

 Once they are replete, you’ll see them flying low to the ground – they are hoping to find a hole that leads down to a cosy abandoned mouse nest, their favourite place to build their own nest.
 Bumblebees are wild creatures, cousins of the smaller, more drab honeybees that we keep in hives.